acdoussan/blog/_posts/2022-09-24-how-to-expand-a-zfs-pool-partitions.md

             ata-3E128-TS2-550B01_FL006YEB-part3  ONLINE       0     0     0
 ```

-These are apparently the "by id" identifiers for these drives.
+These are the "by id" identifiers for these drives.
 To find the `/dev/sd[a,b,c,...]` that these identifiers
 correlate to, you can run the following:

 ```bash